Farleigh History, Family Crest & Coats of Arms

 Early Notables of the Farleigh family (pre 1700)

-More information is included under the topic Early Farleigh Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Farleigh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farleigh family to Ireland